yain22/SWM/README.md

 # Spatial Prediction via Spatial Weibull Model

 Codes of the paper titled  **"Bayesian hierarchical modeling: application towards production results in the Eagle Ford Shale of South Texas"** are available here.
 This is a joint project of a Ph.D. student [Se Yoon Lee](https://sites.google.com/view/seyoonlee) (seyoonlee@stat.tamu.edu) and a Distinguished Professor [Bani K Mallick](https://www.stat.tamu.edu/~bmallick/) (bmallick@stat.tamu.edu) at Texas A&M University.
-We upload the relevant R codes for the spatial Weibull model (SWM) for the purpose of the (i) posterior inference (via a Gibbs sampler) to train shale oil wells dataset and (ii) spatial prediction at a new test location based on the trained results.
+We upload the relevant R codes for the spatial Weibull model for the purpose of the (i) posterior inference (via a Gibbs sampler) to train shale oil wells dataset and (ii) spatial prediction at a new test location based on the trained results.

 The source of data is from [Drillinginfo](https://info.drillinginfo.com/).
 The data is NOT publically available and there is a cost associated with it charged by the company.
 Users can buy the data from the website or can get some similar data and will be able to use our codes.
 Users MUST contact the authors for any use or modification of our codes for the publication purpose or industrial uses.